Defining Wind - What It Is And Its Impact On Local And Global Weather

 Simply put, it is almost impossible to think of any weather condition or event that is not influenced by winds in some way.

-To mention all the weather conditions that are influenced by wind will almost be able to fill an encyclopedia.
-The best way to illustrate some of the influences of the wind on specific weather events is to point you to some helpful examples:
+To mention all the weather conditions that are influenced by wind would almost fill an encyclopedia.
+The best way to illustrate some of the influences of wind on specific weather events is to point you to some helpful examples:

 If you want to find out more about Föehn winds, you can read the full article here.